 Dolores van der Wey

-Adjunct Professor in the Faculty of Education and Research Associate for the ISTLD.
+Adjunct Professor in the Faculty of Education and former Research Associate for TILT.
 With over 20 years of experience in the development and study of systems for supporting and implementing educational improvement and reform, Laura provides faculty with practical advice on how to conduct their project evaluations.
 She is versed in a wide-range of educational research methods and approaches.